tambravan/TransmittableDiseaseSimulation/DEVELOPMENT.md

   - Start creating engine::UpdateInfections()
     - Updates infection numbers and graphically models them
     - This is where consideration of all data, factors, etc. come into play

+- **05/03/2020** Fix start/pause features
+  - Initialize and reset the engine instead, so start pause is only called once the simulation has begun